Thinking about opening a thai food business? We tell you what you need to know to get started.

 Once you've finished assessing the competion, you really ought to speak with somebody who is already in the business.
 It's very unlikely that the local competition will talk to you.
 It'd be crazy for them to teach you the business.

-On the other hand, an individual who has a thai food business on the other side of the country can be a great learning resource for you, once they realize that you are not going to directly compete with them in their community.
+On the other hand, an individual who has a thai restaurant on the other side of the country can be a great learning resource for you, once they realize that you are not going to directly compete with them in their community.
 In that case, the business owner may be more than happy to discuss the industry with you.
 If you are persistent, you can find a business mentor who is willing to help you out.

 It's not that hard.
 Just use the handy link below and enter in a random city/state or zipcode.